parkjjoe/CapstoneDesign/README.md

 ### 🟣 HISTORY2 (STAT)
 ![HISTORY2_STAT](https://github.com/parkjjoe/sleep-position-classification/assets/105961163/bb138211-ca0e-4751-baef-936363f04f53)

-Like the previous HISTORY screen, when you click '**HISTORY**' button on the STAT screen, you should choose one txt file.
+Like the HISTORY screen, when you click '**HISTORY**' button on the STAT screen, you should choose one txt file.
 After that, the classification information in the selected txt file is output as if displayed on the STAT screen.